-The Funds are new and have not paid fees to the Adviser pursuant to the Advisory Agreement as of the date of this SAI.
+The Funds will disclose fees paid to the Adviser pursuant to the Advisory Agreement following completion of their initial fiscal year.

-INVESTMENT SUB-ADVISERS
+INVESTMENT SUB-ADVISER

-The Adviser has retained Nest Egg ETFs, LLC, located at 8141 2nd Street, Suite 330, Downey, California 90241, to serve as investment sub-adviser to the Fund pursuant to a sub-advisory agreement between the Adviser and Nest Egg (the "Nest Egg Sub-Advisory Agreement").
-The Adviser has also retained ZEGA Financial, LLC ("ZEGA"), located at 3801 PGA Blvd, Suite 600, Palm Beach Gardens, FL 33410, to serve as investment sub-adviser to the Fund pursuant to a sub-advisory agreement between the Adviser and
+The Adviser has retained Nest Egg ETFs, LLC, located at 8141 2nd Street, Suite 330, Downey, California 90241, to serve as investment sub-adviser to each Fund pursuant to a sub-advisory agreement between the Adviser and Nest Egg (the "Sub-Advisory Agreement").